risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

 This launch includes MAVROS sitl launch file.
 But you still need to change parameter for the vehicle, so it spawns the rover into the simulated world.

 Build and source the catkin workspace.
-In a fresh terminal, you can run the launch file by executing:
+In a new terminal, you can run the launch file by executing:

 .. code-block:: bash